gazoodle/geckolib/README.md

  - Connection retry needed when pings fail
  - A missing spa is an unusual event not a critical failure, retry connection
- - Find mechanism to get more recent SpaPackStruct.xml. o V19 available from Gecko o V24 can be dug out of Android APK assemblies using some C# o V28 is obfuscated in latest version (Xamarin compression apparently) o V33 is downloaded from https portal, investigation ongoing.
+ - Find mechanism to get more recent SpaPackStruct.xml.
+   * V19 available from Gecko
+   * V24 can be dug out of Android APK assemblies using some C#
+   * V28 is obfuscated in latest version (Xamarin compression apparently)
+   * V33 is downloaded from https portal, investigation ongoing.
    Contact initiated with Gecko .. still ongoing.
  - Handle inMix for lighting control

 ## Done/Fixed in 0.3.21
+ - Removed some benign debugging data that clutters log files
+ - Replaced "config" and "live" with "accessors" commands in shell to clean direct access to XML

 ## Done/Fixed in 0.3.20
  - Merge changes for variable speed pumps.
 Thanks https://github.com/los93sol